 (e.g. horn blowers lip dystonia).
 Several unusual properties (e.g.: leg dystonia improving when walking backwards) make this condition hard for family doctors to recognize as a real medical problem.
 It is not unusual to see several physicians prior to the diagnosis being made.
 Blepharospasm (eyelid spasms), and cervical dystonia (neck twisting) are the two most common types of focal dystonia.

-1) By Anatomical Distribution (Body part or parts affected)
+b) By Body Distribution (Body part or parts affected)

 If one segment of the body and at least one other additional body part is affected, dystonia is called "Generalized".